Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 November 2025 16.32.11 UTC
+- WIB: Kamis, 27 November 2025 17.34.19 UTC
-- WITA: Kamis, 27 November 2025 17.32.11 UTC
+- WITA: Kamis, 27 November 2025 18.34.19 UTC
-- WIT: Kamis, 27 November 2025 18.32.11 UTC
+- WIT: Kamis, 27 November 2025 19.34.19 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology